 We firmly believe that all children with autism should be supported to reach their potential, should be included in every part of society and live lives free from discrimination, exclusion and lack of understanding.

-Our dogs are specially trained to provide safety, independence and companionship to children who would otherwise live in a very isolated world.
-These dogs help to transform the lives of children and their families.
+Our dogs are specially trained to provide safety and companionship, reduce anxiety and suffering, promote independence, and improve coping mechanisms of children with autism who would otherwise live in a very isolated world.

 It takes two years to train and skill an autism assistance dog to the standards necessary to ensure that their partnership with a wonderful child with autism is a true success.